Peʻahi, Hawaii: Pe'ahi (Jaws)

-A mostly unpaved road leads north from the highway between mile marker 13 and 14.

-The name Peʻahi for the break is a word-play on the nearby ancient area name, since the Hawaiians had several other words such as nalu for waves of water.
+Peʻahi means "wave" in the Hawaiian language, in the sense of a fanning or beckoning motion of the hand.
+The name (Peʻahi) for the break is an English-language word-play on the nearby ancient area name, since the Hawaiian people had several other words, such as nalu, for waves of water.

 When the Maui surfers John Roberson, John Lemus, and John Potterick were surfing the break in 1975, they noticed a sudden change in the conditions to huge dangerous waves, and gave it a nickname after the film Jaws, comparing the unpredictability to a shark attack.

 In the 1980s, a few intrepid wind surfers (Mark Pedersen, Dave Kalama, Brett Lickle) surfed the break from Hoʻokipa.

 The wave sizes at Jaws (which can exceed 60 ft during the months of December to March) attract big wave surfers such as Laird Hamilton and Dave Kalama using the tow-in surfing method of big wave surf riding they co-invented (with Darrick Doerner and Buzzy Kerbox).

 To avoid a steep climb, rocky beach and fast-moving waves, many surfers are towed by personal water craft launched from nearby areas such as the boat ramp at Māliko Bay.

 In 1997 Charles and Leslie Lyon published a book of surfer photographs titled Jaws Maui.

 An article by Joel Achenbach on Jaws appeared in the November 1998 issue of National Geographic magazine, both photographed by Patrick McFeeley.

 The extreme size of the waves is caused by the structure of an underwater ridge which has been studied by scientists.

 Doerner, Kalama, and Hamilton appeared as stunt doubles for James Bond in the opening sequence of the film Die Another Day filmed at Jaws in 2001.

 National Geographic Adventure magazine had an article in its July 2002 issue.

 The publicity greatly increased the popularity of the site, resulting in over-crowding by 2004.

 The lookouts on the cliffs above the break are the best vantage points for spectators; professional photographers use boats or helicopters.
 The road was blocked in 2006, but cleared in 2009.

 There have been several "World Cup of Tow-in Surfing" contests held, but the changing conditions mean the dates cannot be set in advance.

 The Billabong XXL awards given to big wave surfers often have several nominees from the Jaws break in the "biggest wave" category.

 Even experienced surfers can be seriously injured on the violent waves, and the remote location requires expensive rescues via helicopter.